Graph modification for edge-coloured and signed graph homomorphism problems: parameterized and classical complexity: / -complete complexity dichotomies

 We can therefore suppose that $H$ contains only loops.
 If two colours induce the same subgraph of $H$, then we can identify these two colours in both $G$ and $H$ as they give the same constraints.

 If $G$ has colours that $H$ does not have, then remove each edge with this colour and decrease the parameter for each removed edge.
 If it goes below zero then we reject.

 We can now assume that $H$ has only loops and $G$ has the same colours as $H$.
 We are left with only a few cases, as $H$ is a core (there is no vertex whose set of loops is included in the set of loops of the other). \begin{itemize} \item $H$ has a single loop.
 Then, $G \ecto H$ as $G$ has the same colours as $H$. \item $H$ contains two non-incident loops with different colours and two non-incident loops of a third colour.
 Up to symmetry, suppose that $H$ has one blue loop and one green loop on the first vertex and has one red loop and one green loop on the second vertex.
 We will reduce to the problem where we have removed the green loops.
+Let $p$ be the number of green edges of $G$.
 We construct $G'$ from $G$ by replacing each green edge by a blue edge and a red edge (we can end up with multiple blue or red edges that way).
-We claim that \EDEL{$H$} with parameter $k$ and input $G$ is true if and only if \EDEL{$H^{2-}_{r,b}$} with parameter $k$ plus the number of green edges of $G$ on input $G'$ is true.
+We claim that \EDEL{$H$} with parameter $k$ and input $G$ is true if and only if \EDEL{$H^{2-}_{r,b}$} with parameter $k +p$ on input $G'$ is true.

 If the first problem has a solution $S$, then remove the corresponding edges from $G'$ (if the corresponding edge of $G$ is green remove the two new edges in $G'$).
 Each vertex of $G-S$ is set to one component, in particular each green edge is set to a vertex with a blue edge or a red edge.
-If a green edge of $G$ is sent to the first vertex, we remove the edge $G'$ corresponding which is red.
+If a green edge $uv$ of $G$ is sent to the first vertex, we remove the edge of $G'$ corresponding to $uv$ which is red.
 We can check that after removing those edges, $G'$ admits a homomorphism to $H^{2-}_{r,b}$.
-We removed at most $k$ edges in the first step plus the number of green edges and removed one edge for each green edge left in the second step.
-Thus, we removed less than $k$ plus the number of green edges of $G$ in $G'$.
+We removed at most $k$ edges in the first step plus the number of green edges in $S$ and removed one edge for each green edge left in the second step.
+Thus, we removed less than $k +p$ edges in $G'$.

 If the second problem has a solution $S$, then remove from $G$ all blue and red edges of $S$.
 Remove the green edges of $G$ only if both were removed in $G'$.
 Note that $S$ contains at least one edge in $G'$ for each green edge of $G$.
 Thus we removed less than $k$ edges in $G$.
 Moreover, $G \ecto H$ by taking the same homomorphism as in $G'$.
 Indeed, the blue and red edges are sent to one of the two loops while each green connected component is sent to one vertex.